Minority Serving Institution Fellowship

 Are you a faculty member from a group traditionally under-represented in the applied social sciences?
 Are you looking for an opportunity to participate in professional development opportunities, expand your professional network, and improve your knowledge and understanding of topics related to evaluation, assessment, and applied research?

-The American Evaluation Association (AEA) will soon be seeking applications from those interested in participating in the 2014-2015 Minority-Serving Institution (MSI) Faculty Initiative.
-This initiative will bring a cohort of faculty from MSIs together throughout the 2014-2015 academic year and into the 2015 summer to participate in webinars, the AEA annual conference, and the AEA/CDC Summer Evaluation Workshop Series.
+The American Evaluation Association (AEA) is now seeking applications from those interested in participating in the 2014-2015 Minority-Serving Institution (MSI) Faculty Initiative.
+This initiative will bring a cohort of faculty from MSIs together throughout the 2014-2015 academic year and into the 2015 summer to participate in webinars, the AEA/CDC Summer Evaluation Workshop Series, and the AEA annual conference.

 Program Purpose: The overall purpose of the initiative is to increase the participation of evaluators and academics from underrepresented groups in the profession of evaluation and in the American Evaluation Association.
 The MSI Faculty Initiative identifies this group of potential and practicing evaluators by drawing from faculty at MSIs.
 The program focuses on: